You’re going to need to pull out every Kleenex box you own because you’re definitely going to need it while watching Our Friend (formerly The Friend).

 Meanwhile, director Gabriela Cowperthwaite brings to the film only what a documentary filmmaker can bring.
 The documentary background makes for a unique perspective when making a narrative feature.
 By noticing the small things that another filmmaker could miss, it adds another layer to the film.

 Films based on an Esquire article let alone a magazine article are a common occurrence in Toronto this year.
 Another film is the much-anticipated Fred Rogers biopic starring Tom Hanks.
 Meanwhile, Brad Ingelsby’s script is inspired by Matthew Teague’s article of the same name.
-With elevated performances from Johnson, Affleck, and especially Segel, The Friend is going to have you in tears.
+With elevated performances from Johnson, Affleck, and especially Segel, Our Friend (formerly The Friend) is going to have you in tears.

 DIRECTOR: Gabriela Cowperthwaite